Dr Simon P Taylor

 Personal Website: https://www.youtube.com/channel/UC_8qKR0k799TP6jY1hlH6pg

-Simon was born in Gisborne and his passion for astronomy as a young boy was sparked when his Scottish grandmother came to stay.
-He remembers how they would lie under the stars on summer nights chatting about moon exploration, time travel and space rockets.
-Years later he graduated with a Bachelor of Science in physics at the University of Auckland, solely going there because there was astrophysics.
-He has taught science and physics in NZ secondary schools around the country, had the role of Secondary Science Adviser for the Central North Island for 13 years, a National Facilitator and curriculum specialist in physics, and researcher of students' perceptions of science learning, gaining a PhD in 2013.
-He is currently a lecturer with the Faculty of Education at the Durham street city campus in Tauranga.
-Simon lectures in Education, Physics and Science education and is a supervisor for Masters and PhD students.
+Simon was born in Gisborne and his passion for astronomy as a young boy was sparked when his Scottish grandmother came to live.
+He remembers how they would lie under the starry summer skies chatting about moon exploration, time travel and space rockets.
+He made his first telescope to observe the moon phases when he was eight and years later he graduated with a Bachelor of Science in physics at the University of Auckland, solely going there because there was astrophysics.
+Simon's teaching career began in the 1980s in south Auckland where he was fortunate to have much creative freedom in teaching science, chemistry and physics.
+He has taught in secondary schools throughout NZ and in London, had the role of HOD Science at Te Puke High School, and was the Secondary Science Adviser for the Central North Island for 13 years, he is a National facilitator and curriculum specialist in physics.
+He is a researcher of students' perceptions of science learning, and graduated with a PhD in 2013.
+Simon is currently a lecturer with the Faculty of Education at the Durham street city campus in Tauranga and the convener for the Science (SIG) New Zealand Association of Research Education.
+He lectures in education, physics and science education and is a supervisor for Masters and PhD students.

-Simon was awarded the Kudos Science Educator award in 2014 in recognition of his outstanding contribution towards encouraging an understanding and appreciation of science to youth and the wider community.
+Simon was awarded a Division Teaching Excellence Award in 2020, and the Kudos Science Educator award in 2014 in recognition of his outstanding contribution towards encouraging an understanding and appreciation of science to youth and the wider community.

 - WOMAD 2020 STEAM lab presentation.
 What is Cosmic Dancing?
 Black holes, Stars, Planet Earth and Cosmic particles 7.30pm Saturday 14th March 2020, Pukekura Park, New Plymouth.